(866) 615-9507

 Understanding ERISA and Employee Welfare Plans

-ERISA, enacted in 1974, is a federal law that sets minimum standards for most retirement and health plans in private industry that are established voluntarily.
+ERISA, enacted in 1974, is a federal law that sets minimum standards for most retirement and health plans in private industry established voluntarily.
 It aims to protect the interests of employee benefit plan participants and their beneficiaries.

 An employee welfare plan could include any or all of the following types of benefits: